-We require all delegates to adhere to the following standards for notification procedures.
+In addition to complying with state and contractual requirements, we require all delegates to adhere to the following standards for notification procedures.
 The delegate provides prior written notice to us of the addition of any new care providers or other licensed independent health care professionals.
-For all new and current care providers with changes to credentialing information, please include the following in your notice:
+For all new and current care providers with changes to credentialing information, please include these in your notice:

 - Demographic information including, but not limited to, name, gender, specialty and medical group/IPA address and locations;

 - Education and Training, including board certification status and expiration date;